manheim/vin_bank/README.md

 * Vehicle Type
 * Drivetrain
 * Transmission
+* Partial Vin
 * Interior Color*
 * Exterior Color*

-Colors are selected at random from a list of pre-defined colors.
+*Colors are selected at random from a list of pre-defined colors.

 ## Installation